2025 Pittsburgh Riverhounds SC season

-The 2025 Pittsburgh Riverhounds SC season is the Pittsburgh Riverhounds SC's twenty-sixth season of existence, their ninth season in the second tier of American soccer, and their fifteenth season in the league now named the USL Championship.
+The 2025 Pittsburgh Riverhounds SC season was the Pittsburgh Riverhounds SC's twenty-sixth season of existence, their ninth season in the second tier of American soccer, and their fifteenth season in the league now named the USL Championship.

 Bob Lilley returned for his eighth season as Riverhounds manager.
 However, in mid-October, Lilley was placed on administrative leave, being replaced by assistant coach Rob Vincent taking on the role of interim head coach.

+The Riverhounds, after twenty-six years of existence, finally won their first league championship in club history, winning the 2025 USL Championship playoffs final against FC Tulsa, with a 5 3 penalty shootout after a scoreless match.